facebookarchive/hack-langspec/spec/02-conformance.md

 interpreted as a prohibition.

-If a "must" or "must not" requirement that appears outside of a constraint is violated, the behavior is undeﬁned.
-Undeﬁned behavior is otherwise indicated in this specification by the words "undeﬁned behavior" or by the omission of any explicit deﬁnition of behavior.
+If a "must" or "must not" requirement that appears outside of a constraint is violated, the behavior is undefined.
+Undefined behavior is otherwise indicated in this specification by the words "undefined behavior" or by the omission of any explicit definition of behavior.
-There is no difference in emphasis among these three; they all describe "behavior that is undeﬁned".
+There is no difference in emphasis among these three; they all describe "behavior that is undefined".

 The word "may" indicates "permission", and is never used to mean "might".

 A *strictly conforming program* must use only those features of the language described in this specification.
-In particular, it must not produce output dependent on any unspeciﬁed, undeﬁned, or implementation-deﬁned behavior.
+In particular, it must not produce output dependent on any unspecified, undefined, or implementation-defined behavior.

 A *conforming implementation* must accept any strictly conforming program.
 A conforming implementation may have extensions, provided they